 Attention to artistic detail is what marks this hotel out on the ‘other side’ of the River Mur from the old town and is next to the ‘Friendly Alien’ Kunsthaus museum.
 It is a sister brand to the super-smart Hotel Daniel.
 Rooms are light and focus on smart, minimal design, with some rooms overlooking the river.

-Austrian artist, Clemens Hollerer with his artwork at the Weisler Hotel in Graz
+Art installation by Austrian artist, Clemens Hollerer at the Weisler Hotel in Graz.

 The Lend Hotel

-More recently, I finally got to check out the Lend hotel – a stylish, art hotel that’s as hip as the neighbourhood and only minutes away from the main square.
-Rooms are smart and minimal while every hallway wall is flush with artworks from paintings to sculptures and furniture.
+More recently, I finally got to check out the Lend Hotel – a stylish art hotel that’s as hip as the neighbourhood, only minutes away from the main square.
+Rooms are smart and minimal, while every hallway wall has artworks from paintings to sculptures and furniture.

-Breakfast is extensive, and beyond the standard buffet fare, and the lounge and restaurant area is a hangout in its own right rather than just an extension to the lobby.
-If you are staying there, head to the Lend hotel rooftop for an alternative view of the fringes of the historical city centre.
+Breakfast is an extensive menu beyond standard buffet fare, and the lounge and restaurant area is a hangout in its own right rather than just an extension to the lobby.
+If you are staying there, head to the Lend Hotel rooftop for an alternative view of the fringes of the historical city centre.

 Further Information on Graz